Snarkdoof/cryocore/docker/README.txt

 __________________
 Install
 __________________
-First of all, install docker (add repository and use apt): https://docs.docker.com/engine/installation/linux/docker-ce/ubuntu/
+First of all, install docker-ce (add repository and use apt): https://docs.docker.com/engine/installation/linux/docker-ce/ubuntu/

+Also think about adding your user to the "docker" group (edit /etc/groups, find docker and add your username at the end - then re-login).
+The "groups" command should then list "docker".
+Otherwise, you will have to run docker with sudo.

 Build "cryocore" docker to see that all works ./build-docker.sh cryocore